Pros and Cons of Caffeine | Drink Marquis

 The Difference with Marquis Caffeine

 We get that we all need caffeine in our lives, but we don’t have to think of it as “unhealthy.”
+There are different types of caffeine that can be considered healthy or unhealthy.
 That’s why we use a unique blend of sustainable plant-based caffeine made from yerba mate, green coffee, and green tea.
 We use Organic Yerba Mate which is known to improve mental focus and lift energy gradually.
-Organic Green Coffee which may induce weight loss, normalizes blood sugar, and improves heart health.
+Organic Green Coffee may induce weight loss, normalize blood sugar, and improve heart health.
 Finally, we include Organic Green Tea, because it can help enhance brain function, burn fat, and boost metabolism.
 Our unique blend provides a balanced lift to help you win each day, so say goodbye to the jitters from other caffeinated beverages.

 Luckily Marquis has various fruit-forward flavors, including Super Berry, Citrus Yuzu, and Mango Ginger!
 We know that just because a drink looks “healthy,” it doesn’t mean it necessarily is.
 We believe in sustainable energy and ingredients first.
 We do this by using the highest quality and purest ingredients.
 Free from sugar, calories, and guilt.